-Below our Las Vegas juvenile defense attorneys answer frequently-asked-questions about Nevada delinquency laws and court processes.
-Click on a topic to go directly to that section.
+Below our Las Vegas juvenile crimes lawyers answer frequently-asked-questions about Nevada delinquency laws and court processes:

-- 1. What is juvenile court in Las Vegas, NV?
+- 2. What is juvenile court in Las Vegas, Nevada?

-- 2. Can children be charged as adults in Las Vegas, NV?
+- 3. Can children be charged as adults?

-- 3. Do juveniles have a right to an attorney in Las Vegas, NV?
+- 4. Do children have a right to an attorney?

-- 4. How does the juvenile court process work in Las Vegas, NV?
+- 5. How does the juvenile court process work?